LauraNguy3n/web-development/README.md

  • Aligning Text ( Text-align: center )
-<b> Aligning text means to put a text/picture on the center/right/left. </b>
+<b> Aligning text means to put a text/picture on the right, left or center. </b>

  • Bold ( B tag )